Why is P2P money laundering becoming more prevalent among financial criminals?

 Both services rely on the online transfer of funds between entities and individuals and exploit the speed and efficiency of digital technology to deliver their services for customers.
 However, the widespread use of peer-to-peer lending services and crowdfunding platforms has also attracted the interest of financial criminals seeking to use their AML vulnerabilities to launder money and finance terrorist activities.

-Given the inherent risks, P2P lending and crowdfunding firms should ensure that they have an AML/CFT framework in place to deal with the criminal threats they face and should understand the compliance obligations of the jurisdictions in which they operate.
+Given the inherent money laundering risks, P2P lending and crowdfunding firms should ensure that they have an AML/CFT framework in place to deal with the criminal threats they face and should understand the compliance obligations of the jurisdictions in which they operate.

-AML crowdfunding and peer-to-peer lending risks derive primarily from the anonymity associated with online financial services and the lack of regulation in what are still relatively new types of financial service.
+P2P money laundering risks derive primarily from the anonymity associated with online financial services and the lack of regulation in what are still relatively new types of financial service.

 Customer identities: By applying for loans or transferring funds to crowdfunding projects online, criminals may be able to conceal their identities and avoid triggering AML measures.
 Money launderers may be deceptive in their applications to use the services or arrange for proxies to use the services on their behalf.